antoniodcorrea/components/README.md

 To build, run:

-    npm run prepare
+    npm run storybook

-The build is done via TypeScript, a script running lessc, and a set of scripts to copy and remove the css files.
+The build is done via set of scripts to copy run TypeScript, lessc, and bash find to properly locate the css files.

 Once the build has finished, all occurrences of `.less` in `.js` files within `./components` is changed to `.less`.